dantegates/dantegates.github.io/_posts/2020-04-20-my-quarantine-playlist.md

 The following plot shows how our estimate of $p$ is updated after $n$ consecutive "not *bad*" songs play.
-The expectation of the prior probability is included here, which gives us a nice visual of what John Krusche means when he says Bayesian inference is about ["reallocation of belief"](https://pdfs.semanticscholar.org/dea6/0927efbd1f284b4132eae3461ea7ce0fb62a.pdf).
+The expectation of the prior probability is included here, which gives us a nice visual of what John Kruschke means when he says Bayesian inference is about ["reallocation of belief"](https://pdfs.semanticscholar.org/dea6/0927efbd1f284b4132eae3461ea7ce0fb62a.pdf).
 Keep in mind the axes here have completely different meanings than the plots above.